 WHAT NEW DADS WILL LEARN FROM THIS BOOK: FATHERHOOD DEMYSTIFIED!
 A new dad will learn damn near everything!

-The advice that dads traditionally give is so commonplace, it seems almost clichéd: Go to school and do well.
+The advice seems almost cliche: go to school and do well.
 Save your money.
-Work hard, and financial reward will follow.
-What would you say upon learning that dear ol’ Dad was dead wrong?
+Work hard, and financial rewards will follow.

 Contending that the wealthy have learned to make money work for them, rather than toiling for the almighty dollar, Kiyosaki reveals the secrets to success his way.

-WHAT NEW DADS WILL LEARN FROM THIS BOOK: In this great book for new dads, readers will learn that high income isn’t necessary to become rich, they’ll learn that they can’t rely on the school system to properly teach kids about money and explains what parents, and kids, need to do to achieve long-lasting financial success.
+WHAT NEW DADS WILL LEARN FROM THIS BOOK: In this excellent book for new dads, readers will learn that high income isn’t necessary to become rich, they’ll learn that they can’t rely on the school system to properly teach kids about money and explains what parents, and kids, need to do to achieve long-lasting financial success.

 An indispensable survival manual for guys entering the trenches of fatherhood, Be Prepared is loaded with one-of-a-kind insights, MacGyver-esque tips and tricks, and no-nonsense advice for mastering the first year as a dad.

-New dads will learn how to change a baby at a packed sports arena, how to create a decoy drawer full of old wallets, remote controls, and cell phones to throw baby off the scent of your real gear and how to stay awake (or at least stand up straight) at work.
+New dads will learn how to change a baby at a packed sports arena, how to create a decoy drawer full of old wallets, remote controls, and cell phones to throw a baby off the scent of your real gear and how to stay awake (or at least stand up straight) at work.

-From “Dude to Dad” gives you the need-to-know essentials on pregnancy, birthing, and parenthood, and how it’s okay to be scared out of your mind.
+“From Dude to Dad” gives you the need-to-know essentials on pregnancy, birthing, and parenthood, and how it’s okay to be scared out of your mind.

 The third edition of one of the best books for new dads, “What to Expect When Your Wife Is Expanding,” is now thoroughly revised and updated, but it’s still packed with information, advice, and attitude distinctively for guys.

-WHAT NEW DADS WILL LEARN FROM THIS BOOK: In this humorous take on the popular book, “What To Expect When Your Wife Is Expecting”, new dads will learn how to handle all the important milestones and topics, what not to say during the three phases of labor, what to buy, how many, and when, maintaining work-life balance and maintaining work-life-wife balance.
+WHAT NEW DADS WILL LEARN FROM THIS BOOK: In this humorous take on the popular book, “What To Expect When Your Wife Is Expecting”, new dads will learn how to handle all the critical milestones and topics, what not to say during the three phases of labor, what to buy, how many, and when, maintaining work-life balance and maintaining work-life-wife balance.

-Not many authors can say they’ve written one of Amy Poehler’s favorite parenting books but Doug Moe can add that to his already-impressive professional resume.
+Not many authors can say they’ve written one of Amy Poehler’s favorite parenting books, but Doug Moe can add that to his already-impressive professional resume.

 “Man vs. Child” is a funny, fresh take on the parenting guide, written from the dad’s perspective.